antoniogbn/tprog/README.md

 # TPROG - Telecomunications programming tool

 TPROG is a tool developed using the Python scripting language for automation of telecommunications processes on heterogenous enviroments.
-It uses equipment´s management interfaces to interact with them, the currently versions supports follow integration technologies :
+It uses equipment´s interfaces to interact with them in order to acomplish configuration tasks, the currently version supports the follow integration technologies :

 * RESTful
 * SOAP
 * Terminal access

 ## Requirements